joedolson/my-tickets/src/readme.txt

 = 2.1.2 =

 * Security: Protect against a race condition when adding tickets to shopping cart.
+Props @patchstack and Tarcísio Luchesi.
 * Change: Minor style change to prevent bootstrap CSS from breaking Add to Cart layout.
 * Change: replace `stripcslashes` with `wp_unslash`.